 REPORTING IT: WHAT’S THE POINT?

 Stop and searches, immigration detention and memories of Stephen Lawrence mean that ethnic and religious minorities, understandably, do not always have the upmost trust and confidence in the police.
 However reporting hate crimes and incidents to the police is important and necessary (and doesn’t actually require you talking to the police).
 Reporting hate crime can and does result in conviction – in 2015/16, the CPS prosecuted 13,032 racially and religiously aggravated hate crimes, 27.7% of the total number reported.
 And even if your report does not result in a conviction, recording the incident in itself helps.
 Records are kept of hate crimes and hate ‘incidents’ (harassment, verbal abuse and online messages not considered threatening enough to be considered crimes).
 These statistics allow everyone to see a truer picture of the racism, Islamophobia and xenophobia endemic in British society.
 It also allows organisations and charities to build stronger campaigns against the damaging narratives and policies catalysing these malignant attacks.
 It also allows for the development of localised education and training programmes in areas where hate crimes are particularly prevalent.
+Check out happy cleans.

 HOW DO I REPORT A HATE CRIME?